ahmed20333/Udavity-Professional-Web-NanoDegree-Projects/Landing Page Project/README.md

 - based on the scroll on the page the topview section is activated with custom css style
 - smooth navigation if a section is selected from navigation bar
 - on scrolling a button back to top appears and scroll back to the top smoothly

+## Notes
+-No change in the HTML & CSS files
+-All work is done in Javascript file app.js